Avigdor Miller: Legacy and views

+He said in another Q & A "We should put American flag stickers on our automobile windows.
+We should display signs, “We support our boys in Vietnam,” or wherever they are.
+All the peace talk is nothing but communist-inspired talk and don’t be deceived about that.
+All the liberals in the colleges have been tainted by the ferment of communism.
+Don’t be deceived!
+They have only one purpose and that is to destroy the country."

 Miller was outspoken in his belief that the Holocaust was a divine response to Jewish cultural assimilation in Europe.
 He wrote:

 Miller was a staunch opponent of Zionism, in both its religious and secular forms, and was known to help the Satmar Hasidim translate their anti-Zionist ads in The New York Times.

 Miller was known to lambaste other Orthodox Jewish organizations, such as the Orthodox Union, for allowing the teaching of the scientific theory of evolution.
 He referred to the killer of Harvey Milk, the first openly gay man to be elected to public office in California, as a "decent gentile".

+He also spoke out against the internet and social media.